-In a Chapter 13 bankruptcy, also known as an adjustment-of-debt plan, the debtor makes partial payments to creditors as part of three- to five-year repayment plan.
+In a Chapter 13 bankruptcy, also known as an adjustment-of-debt plan, the debtor makes partial payments to creditors as part of a three- to five-year repayment plan.
 The bankruptcy is discharged after the completion of the plan.
-A Chapter 13 remains on credit report for seven years from the filing date.
+A Chapter 13 remains on your credit report for seven years from the filing date.

 Once your bankruptcy is discharged, you should pull your credit reports from Equifax, Experian and TransUnion to confirm that your lenders are accurately reporting the discharge.
 Only the debts included in the bankruptcy filing should be reported as discharged.
 Also, double-check that all of those accounts included in the bankruptcy show a zero balance on your credit reports.
 After you’ve confirmed that your credit reports are accurate, you can then consider applying for a new credit card.

-Secured credit card: This kind of credit card is designed for people with bad credit (below 660 FICO score) or no credit, and offers a way to rebuild your credit history slowly.
-Secured cards require an upfront small-dollar deposit, typically between $200 and $1,000, to act as a guarantee against the card's line of credit.
-Generally, the credit limit is equal to the amount of the security deposit.
+Secured credit cards: These cards are designed for people with bad or no credit.
+They require you to make an up-front deposit—typically between $200 and $1,000—to act as a guarantee against the card's line of credit.
+The size of this deposit will usually also act as the credit limit on that account.
+For example, if a card requires a $750 deposit to open an account, you won't be able to charge more than $750 to that card at any time.
 There are a handful of secured credit cards, though, that require only a nominal security deposit and charge no annual fee, yet provide a higher line of credit.
 The deposit is returned if you close the account with a zero balance.

 Make sure your card issuer reports your payment history to at least one of the three credit bureaus, so you can rebuild your credit history.
 Some lenders will return the security deposit to cardholders after having made timely payments over a long period, such as 12 months, and convert the card to an unsecured one.
 A few secured cards also come with a rewards program, but be careful to not overspend to earn rewards.

 Avoid Unsecured Credit Cards After Bankruptcy

-There are a handful of unsecured credit cards aimed at consumers with bad credit, including those with a past bankruptcy.
-The majority of these cards come with very low credit limits; high APRs, of between 25% and 29.99%; and annual fees that can easily exceed $100 a year.
-Some also have a one-time processing fee to open the credit card and monthly servicing fees on top of the annual fee.
+There are a handful of unsecured credit cards aimed at consumers with bad credit, such as the Credit One Bank® Unsecured Platinum Visa®.
+The majority of these cards come with very low credit limits, high APRs of between 25% and 29.99%, and annual fees that can easily exceed $100 a year.
+Some also have a one-time processing fee to open the account and monthly servicing fees on top of the annual fee.
 In short, you pay a lot for the privilege of avoiding a security deposit.